Code-Institute-Submissions/Milestone1-StreetFoodiesTour/README.md

 *However, none of my attempts worked and due to time restrictions I decided to revert back to the original parallax effect & tackle it sometime in the future.*

-* Another bug that I came across is that the carousel in the Reviews Section jumps slightly when sliding.
+* Another bug that I came across is that the carousel in the Reviews Section jumps slightly when sliding on desktop.
 I hope to resolve this in the future.

 ### 5. Sidenotes: